Design

 Here are the 10 most common design errors we encounter and detailed instructions on how to correct them.

-- Stretched Images: Distorting an image to fit a space makes you look amateurish.
-It disrespects the content and the audience.
+4. Stretched Images: Distorted images look amateurish.
 Fix: Always resize from the corner or use the "Crop" tool to fit the image without altering its aspect ratio.

-- Too Many Colours: A rainbow palette is distracting and unprofessional.
-It makes it difficult for the audience to know where to look.
+6. Too Many Colours: A rainbow palette is distracting and unprofessional.
 Fix: Stick to 3 core brand colours: a primary, a secondary, and an accent.

-- Orphans and Widows: Leaving a single word on a line by itself looks unpolished and breaks the visual flow of the text.
+7. Orphans and Widows: Leaving a single word on a line by itself looks unpolished.
 Fix: Adjust your text box width or rewrite the sentence to balance the lines.

-- Pixelated Logos: Using a low-quality logo makes your brand look cheap.
-In the era of high-definition screens, blurriness is inexcusable.
+8. Pixelated Logos: Using a low-quality logo makes your brand look cheap.
 Fix: Always use vector (SVG) or high-resolution PNG files.

-- Overuse of Animations: Text flying in from all angles is dizzying and takes time away from your actual message.
+9. Overuse of Animations: Text flying in from all angles is dizzying.
 Fix: Use "Fade" or "Appear" only, or better yet, use no animation at all.

-- Missing Margins: Text that touches the edge of the slide feels cramped and claustrophobic.
+10. Missing Margins: Text that touches the edge of the slide feels cramped.
 Fix: Leave a "safe zone" border around your entire slide to let the content breathe.

 How AI Fixes Design Instantly